 Which Richard Osman book is best?

-Each of Osman’s warm and witty mysteries is brilliant but, if we had to pick our favourite, we’d choose The Bullet That Missed.
-This is the third book in Osman’s Thursday Murder Club series and while, like the other books in the series, the plot is exciting and the writing is witty, The Bullet That Missed has an additional emotional depth that makes it stand out.
-By the third book, you’re properly invested in the characters, meaning you empathise even more with Elizabeth’s predicament with her husband (we won’t give spoilers here).
+Each of Osman’s warm and witty mysteries is brilliant but, if we had to pick our favourite, we’d choose The Last Devil to Die.
+This is the fourth book in Osman’s Thursday Murder Club series and while, like the other books in the series, the plot is exciting and the writing is witty, The Last Devil to Die has an additional emotional depth that makes it stand out.
+By the fourth book, you’re properly invested in the characters, meaning you empathise even more with Elizabeth’s situation with her husband (we won’t give spoilers here).

 However, others will argue that the best book in the series is the first: The Thursday Murder Club.
 After all, this is where we first meet our lovable gang of unlikely detectives as they solve their first murder.
 It also introduces Osman’s funny storytelling style, which continues throughout the rest of the series.